tnmygrwl/roost-system/README.md

 - **checkpoints** is for trained model checkpoints
 - **src** is for system implementation
     - **data**
-        - **downloader** downloads radar scans based on station and day
+        - **downloader** downloads radar scans based on station and day; scan keys and directories for downloaded scans are based on UTC dates
-        - **renderer** renders numpy arrays from downloaded scans, visualizes arrays, and deletes the scans after rendering
+        - **renderer** renders numpy arrays from downloaded scans, visualizes arrays, and deletes the scans after rendering; directories for rendered arrays are based on local dates
     - **detection**
     - **tracking**
     - **utils** contains various utils, scripts to postprocess roost tracks, and scripts to generate visualization